bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 Tools like LlamaIndex have made it easier to create RAG systems.
 As of now, the main challenge isn't building them, making a basic RAG demo is quite simple.
 The real difficulty lies in crafting a system that is properly evaluated and that can be deployed at scale, is reliable, secure, and compatible with enterprise solutions.

-For a deeper understanding of RAG systems and their components, I recommend reading [this post by Michal Oleszak](https://towardsdatascience.com/designing-rags-dbb9a7c1d729).
+For a different perspective on RAG systems and their components, I recommend reading [this post by Michal Oleszak](https://towardsdatascience.com/designing-rags-dbb9a7c1d729).
 It provides a detailed overview and explores various design choices.
 For writing this post, I followed a similar structure and flow of ideas, but I am expanding and focusing more on the performance, cost, compatibility, and solutions trade-offs of each component, and using solely LlamaIndex solutions.

 ## Main RAG components